Where does the customer experience begin?

 Too many companies do this (at least, hypothetically).
-They’re eager to win new customers, so they make promises they can’t deliver.
+They’re eager to win new customers, so they lie to customers and make promises they can’t deliver.
 Then they underdeliver when it comes time to eat.
 Marketing and sales teams get charged with polishing things up to make them look as good as possible.
 But they end up disconnected from reality—and that’s how poor customer experiences are made.

 To fix this mismatch, we need to address the fundamental levers.

 Data shows that dissatisfied customers tell 9 to 15 people about a poor experience, on average.
 Meanwhile, satisfied ones tend to only tell about half as many.
 This means one negative experience has the potential to negate two positive ones.

 An excellent customer experience often becomes its own sales and marketing strategy, driving word-of-mouth referrals and positive online reviews that lead to new customers.
 But the opposite isn’t true.
 Sales and marketing can’t fix a broken product or poor service.

 Making the customer experience seem better than it is and lying to customers won’t do you any favors.
 It will backfire and lead to greater mismatch between customer expectations and reality.

 Promise a great experience and provide an even better one.
 Charge sales and marketing teams with communicating the quality of the overall experience.
 And then empower product, support, or service teams to take it a step further.